Updated July 2018

-A high-quality, true jogging stroller will allow you to run with your kids whenever you want, which will keep you sane and keep them comfortable and entertained.
+A high-quality, true double jogging stroller will allow you to run with your kids whenever you want, which will keep you sane and keep them comfortable and entertained.
 [See also: Best single jogging strollers.]
 Because you can’t always leave the kids at home to go running.

 However, if you need the stroller to double as an everyday stroller, do not buy one with a fixed-front wheel.
 You won’t be able to steer it without lifting the front wheel off the ground, which gets really annoying after a period of time.

 I feel terrible for people who buy a fixed-front wheel stroller, not realizing this.

 And you see them all the time — walking around with their fixed-front wheel stroller at the mall.
 Frowning because, for whatever reason, they didn’t get the memo (then they leave a bad rating on Amazon saying in was hard to steer around the mall — no shit?).

 Two of the BOBs listed here are for more serious running and have a totally fixed-front wheel (that can’t swivel): the BOB Ironman and BOB SUS.
 (For BOB’s swivel wheel version, see BOB Revolution Duallie.)

 I’ll say it again: the front wheel on these 2 BOBs is fixed and CAN’T swivel.
 Ever.

 Swivel wheel strollers, on the other hand, have a front wheel that CAN swivel.
 Again, the downside is that you may get some wobbling with the swivel front wheel, especially with kids of differing weights in the two seats, but you can at least maneuver it around when you aren’t running.